dramirodev/algorithms_practices/src/udemy-js-algorithms-and-data-structure/readme.md

-## advices to solve the problems by Georsge Polya
+# This course follow the method of George Polya to solve the problems,
 ## 1. Understand the problem
     Questions to ask:
     1. Can I restate the problem in my own words?